Diagnostic tests are offered to women whose screening tests show:

 The team includes a specialist doctor, midwife and other health professionals.

-The team, which could be based in another hospital, may offer you further tests and will give information and advice about any health conditions or chromosome conditions you or your baby might have.
+The team, which could be based in another hospital, may offer you further tests and will give information and advice about any health conditions or chromosomal conditions you or your baby might have.
 You’ll usually have an appointment within a few days.

-Support for decisions
+Support for decisions following diagnostic testing

 Tell your midwife if at any point you’re not sure about the choices you’ve made or if you’d like more information

-If you need to choose what to do next, support organisations and health professionals can answer any questions you have and support you in reaching decisions that feel best for you and your baby.
+If you need to choose what to do next, support organisations and healthcare professionals can answer any questions you have and support you in reaching decisions that feel best for you and your baby.

 Whether you choose to continue with your pregnancy or not, your choices will be respected and you’ll get the care and support you need.